emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 ### Upcoming Changes in Ember.js 3.0

 Ember.js 3.0 is the first release in the 3.x series.
 It introduces no new public API or deprecations.
-Included are bugfixes and most importantly the removal of previously deprecated public API from the 2.x cycle.
+Instead, it is comprised of bug fixes and the removal of previously deprecated public API from the 2.x cycle.
 This release drops support for IE9, IE10, and PhantomJS.